Indian rhinoceros: Ecology and behaviour

 Bulls are usually solitary.
 Groups consist of cows with calves, or of up to six subadults.
 Such groups congregate at wallows and grazing areas.
 They are foremost active in early mornings, late afternoons and at night, but rest during hot days.

 They bathe regularly.
 The folds in their skin trap water and hold it even when they exit wallows.
 They are excellent swimmers and can run at speeds of up to 55 km/h for short periods.
 They have excellent senses of hearing and smell, but relatively poor eyesight.
 Over 10 distinct vocalisations have been recorded.
 Males have home ranges of around 2 to 8 km2 that overlap each other.
 Dominant males tolerate other males passing through their territories except when they are in mating season, when dangerous fights break out.

 Indian rhinos have few natural enemies, except for tigers, which sometimes kill unguarded calves, but adult rhinos are less vulnerable due to their size.
 Mynahs and egrets both eat invertebrates from the rhino's skin and around its feet.
 Tabanus flies, a type of horse-fly, are known to bite rhinos.
-The rhinos are also vulnerable to diseases spread by parasites such as leeches, ticks, and nematodes.
+The rhinos are also vulnerable to diseases spread by parasites such as leeches, ticks, nematodes and flatworms like Bivitellobilharzia nairi.

 Anthrax and the blood-disease sepsis are known to occur.

 In March 2017, a group of four tigers consisting of an adult male, tigress and two cubs killed a 20-year-old male Indian rhinoceros in Dudhwa Tiger Reserve.
+Such cases are rare, as Indian rhinoceroses are not vulnerable to predation.

 Diet

-Indian rhinos are grazers.
-Their diet consists almost entirely of grasses, but they also eat leaves, branches of shrubs and trees, fruits, and submerged and floating aquatic plants.
+The Indian rhino is a grazer.
+Its diet consists almost entirely of grasses (such as Arundo donax, Bambusa tulda, Cynodon dactylon, and Oryza sativa), but it also eat leaves, twigs and branches of shrubs and trees such as Lagerstroemia indica, flowers, fruits such as Ficus religiosa, and submerged and floating aquatic plants.

-They feed in the mornings and evenings.
-They use their semi-prehensile lips to grasp grass stems, bend the stem down, bite off the top, and then eat the grass.
-They tackle very tall grasses or saplings by walking over the plant, with legs on both sides and using the weight of their bodies to push the end of the plant down to the level of the mouth.
+It feeds in the mornings and evenings.
+It uses its semi-prehensile lip to grasp grass stems, bend the stem down, bite off the top, and then eat the grass.
+It tackles very tall grasses or saplings by walking over the plant, with legs on both sides and using the weight of its body to push the end of the plant down to the level of the mouth.
 Mothers also use this technique to make food edible for their calves.
 They drink for a minute or two at a time, often imbibing water filled with rhinoceros urine.